ryancrass/pmxhelpr/README.md

     using exact time bins returning a `ggplot` object.
 - Helper functions: *ReturnObject*\_*Purpose*
-  - `df_nobsbin` returns a summary `data.frame` with counts of the number of missing and non-missing observations per bin returning a `data.frame`.
+  - `df_nobsbin` returns a summary `data.frame` with counts of the number of missing and non-missing observations per bin.
-  - `df_pcdv` returns a `data.frame` containing a new variable of prediction-corrected values of the dependent variable.
+  - `df_pcdv` returns a `data.frame` containing the prediction-corrected
+    dependent variable.

 ## Example Visual Predictive Check Workflow